simduchaine/nancy-bilodeau-website/data_en/bio/bio.md

 - Cosmoénergy, 2019
 vision: A better world where individuals and companies take charge of their well-being and their impact on others and the environment.
-mission: To accompany people and businesses to be healthy and to be realized.
+mission: To guide people and businesses to be healthier and perform better.
 cv_link: "/uploads/Bilodeau_Nancy_CV_Court.pdf"

 ---